mzlnk/java-from-zero-to-hero/useful-libraries/lombok/README.md

 }
 ```

-Then, if we invoke `equals()` method to compare two instances of `Person` class, the generated by Lombok implementation of the method will check if both objects has the same type, etc. (like the default implementation pattern which can be found in tutorial, docs, etc.).
+Then, if we invoke `equals()` method to compare two instances of `Address` class, the generated by Lombok implementation of the method will check if both objects has the same type, etc. (like the default implementation pattern which can be found in tutorial, docs, etc.).
 Apart from the default checks, `equals()` method will also check if fields `name` and `surname` are equal.

 On the other hand, when we invoke `hashCode()` method, we will get hash based on values stored in fields in our class - in this case: in fields `name` and `surname`.
 The generated by Lombok implementation also refers to good practises in creating proper `hashCode()` method implementation - it's based on calculation on primary numbers;